Mo2000/GroupThink/README.md

 ./watson.py

 The output will print out a CSV style file containig the following data fields:

 "day", "negativity_percentage", "anger_percentage", "cheerfulness_percentage"

-The values will be based on the tweets retrieved from the SQLite file after they had been sent to IBM Watson's Tone Analyzer
+The numerical values will be based on the tweets retrieved from the SQLite file after they had been sent to IBM Watson's Tone Analyzer